 Building AVR Jtag clone

-I didn’t change the circuit very much from previous, just added ISP header(but didn’t have a chance to test it) and transferred to Eagle project as I didn’t find one ready to build:
+I didn’t change the circuit very much from the previous, just added ISP header(but didn’t have a chance to test it) and transferred to Eagle project as I didn’t find one ready to build:

-The description on how to update firmware is in previous article <Build your own AVR JTAG ICE clone>.
+The description on how to update firmware is in the previous article <Build your own AVR JTAG ICE clone>.

 Testing AVR Jtag in action

 Let’s give a test run.
 Using Jtag is as easy as using the AVR Studio simulator.
 The difference is that you have to connect the JTAG adapter to the target board.
 In my case, I am using the Atmega128L Piconomic board.

 On the board, there is a connector for the Jtag adapter/debugger.
 The second option is to set the JTAGEN fuse for the target MCU.